History of Midlothian High School

 In 1928, the MHS football team played at a stadium located in a field at the east end of Indiana Street.
 Industry now occupies the area.

-In the 1930s and 1940s, MHS played football immediately south of their two-story high school, a filed complete with bleachers and lights, in what is now the JR Irvin playground.
+In the 1930s and 1940s, MHS played football immediately south of their two-story high school, a field complete with bleachers and lights, in what is now the Laura Jenkins Early Learning Center playground.

 From 1920 to 1969, the PTA groups of Midlothian schools sponsored an annual May Fete as their primary fund-raiser.
 A queen, maid of honor, and ladies in waiting were elected from the high school senior class.
 Every high school homeroom also chose a duke and duchess to represent them in the festivities.